cmccpay2016/mrc-hia/README.md

 # Machine Reading Comprehension - (Hia Model)

 Reading comprehension for cloze style tasks is to remove word from an article summary, then read the article and try to infer the missing word.

-This example works on the CNN news dataset.
+The repository will be updated irregularly (including empirical evaluation on current neural networks on Cloze-style Machine  Reading Comprehension).

-With the same hyperparameters as reported in the paper, Hia Model gave significant improvements over state-of-the-art baselines, especially for Chinese reading comprehension corpora.
+With the same hyperparameters as reported in the paper, Our hia Model gave significant improvements over state-of-the-art baselines, especially for Chinese reading comprehension corpora.

 To train a new model: `python hia_model.py --training=True --name=_model`